-1) In the lines and surfaces of columns, piers, walls, and in arrises:
+1) In the lines and surfaces of columns, piers, walls, and in arises:

-In any 10 foot of length 1/4 inch Maximum for the entire length 1 inch b.
-Variation from the level or from the grades specified in the Contract Documents:
+In any 10 foot of length Maximum for the entire length 1/4 inch 1 inch

-2) For exposed corner columns, control-joint grooves, and other conspicuous lines:
+2) For exposed corner columns, control-j conspicuous lines: oint grooves, and other

-In any 20 foot length 1/4 inch Maximum for the entire length 1/2 inch
+In any 20-foot length Maximum for the entire length 1/4 inch 1/2 inch

+b.
+Variation from the level or from the grades specified in the Cont Documents:

-1) In slab soffits, ceiling, beam soffits, and in arrises, measured before removal of supporting shores:
+1) In slab soffits, ceiling, beam soffits, and removal of supporting shores: in arises, measured before

-In any 10 foot of length
+In any 10 foot of length 1/4 inch

-In any bay or in any 20 foot length
+In any hay or in any 20-foot length 3/8 inch

-Maximum for the entire length
+Maximum for the entire length 3/4 inch

-1/4 inch

-3/8 inch

-3/4 inch

-2) In exposed lintels, sills, parapets, horizontal grooves, and other conspicuous lines:
+2) In exposed lintels, sills, parapets, horiz conspicuous lines: contal grooves, and other

-In any bay or 20 foot length 1/4 inch Maximum for the entire length 1/2 inch c.
+In any bay or 20-foot length Maximum for the entire length 1/4 inch 1/2 inch

+c.
 Variation of the linear structure lines from established position in plan and related position of columns, walls, and partitions:

-In any bay 1/2 inch
+In any hav 1/2 inch

 In any 20 foot of length 1/2 inch

 Maximum for the entire length 1 inch

+Maximum for the entire lengui 1 mon

 d.
-Variation in the sizes and location of sleeves, floor openings, and wall openings: $\pm 1/4$ inch e.
-Variation in cross-sectional dimensions of columns and beams and in the thickness of slabs and walls:
+Variation in the sizes and location of sleeves, floor openings, and vote openings: $\pm 1/4$ inch floor openings, and wall $\pm 1/4$ inch

+e.
+Variat thickr Variation in cross-sectional dimensions of columns and beams and in the thickness of slabs and walls:

-Minus 1/4 inch Plus 1/2 inch
+Minus Plus 1/4 inch 1/2 inch

 f.
-Footings\
+Footings

 1) Variations in dimensions in plan:

+Minus 1/2 in the

-Minus 1/2 inch Plus 2 inches
+Ivinius Dhie 1/2 mon 2 inches

+1 100

 2) Misplacement or eccentricity:

-2% of the footing width in the direction

-of misplacement but not more than 2 inches
+2% of the footing width in the direction of misplacement but not more than 2 inches

 3) Thickness:

-Decrease in specified thickness 5% Increase in specified thickness No limit g.
-Variation in steps:
+Decrease in specified thickness Increase in specified thickness 5% No limit

+g.
+Varia Variation in steps:

 1) In a flight of stairs:

-Rise $\pm 1/8$ inch Tread $\pm 1/4$ inch
+Rise Tread $\pm 1/8$ inch $\pm 1/4$ inch

 2) In consecutive steps:

-Rise $\pm 1/16$ inch Tread $\pm 1/8$ inch
+Rise Tread $\pm 1/16$ inch $\pm 1/8$ inch

+Tolerances apply to concrete dimensions only, not to positioning of vertical reinforcing steel, dowels, or embedded items.

-4 Defective Work
+8. Defective Work